 Gary Fredericks, Area Dairy and Livestock Agent, is located in Cowlitz County.
 Gary focuses on personnel management, youth programs, milking techniques, and waste management issues.
 Gary’s responsibilities include regional issues in SW Washington for dairy and small farm production and supervision of the Extension Livestock Advisors team of SW Washington. e-mail: email@example.com

-Julie Guyton, Extension Coordinator Supervisor, is the program coordinator for the WSU Grays Harbor County Food $ense Nutrition Education Program and provides nutrition classes primarily for East county schools.
-Julie, a Grays Harbor native, graduated from the University of Washington with a degree in Communications.
+Julie Guyton, SNAP-Ed Program Manager, coordinates the SNAP-Ed Nutrition Education Program in Grays Harbor and Mason Counties, providing program oversight.
+Julie, a Grays Harbor native, graduated from the University of Washington with a degree in Communications. e-mail: firstname.lastname@example.org

 Tracie Hanson, 4-H Program Coordinator for Grays Harbor County, works to facilitate all aspects of the local 4-H Youth Development Program.
 Tracie, a Grays Harbor native and 4-H alumnus, has earned an AA degree from Grays Harbor College and a Bachelor of Landscape Architecture degree from Washington State University.

-Chris Koehler, Extension Faculty, provides programs in family relations, personal finance, health and life skills.
-Chris received her BS in Social Work from Salem State College, and her MS in Home Economics from Arizona State University. e-mail: firstname.lastname@example.org
+Chris Koehler, Extension Faculty, coordinates the Diabetes Prevention Program, and provides programs in family relations, personal finance, health and life skills.
+Chris received her BS in Social Work from Salem State College, and her MS in Home Economics from Arizona State University. e-mail: email@example.com

 Kim Patten, Extension Specialist, Agricultural Researcher, and Associate Horticulturist, is located at WSU Long Beach Research and Extension Unit.
 His areas of expertise include cranberries, as well as spartina, and other aquatic nuisance species.
 He received a BS in Plant Science from University of California Davis, an MS in Horticulture from Iowa State University and a PhD in Horticulture from Washington State University. e-mail: firstname.lastname@example.org